KathPra/Siegelsammlung-Nordhausen-Harz/README.md

 Funded by:
 Beauftragte der Bundesregierung für Kultur und Medien

 This repository contains all code written &amp; used in the context of the project Siegelsammlung Nordhausen/Harz.
-All code is written is python, the installed packages differ per folder.
+All code is written is python, the installed packages differ per sub-task.
+For each sub-task, a seperate folder was created.
-The repository contains 3 Folders:
+The repository contains 3 folders:
 <ol>
   <li>Preprocessing_Vorbereitung</li>
   Required packages: python 3.9.0, scikit-image 0.18.3, scipy 1.6.2, numpy 1.19.2, pillow 8.4.0